TirthrajSG/Probability-Riddles/PentagonInCircle/solution.md

-# Quant Interview Question: Exact Maximum
+# Quant Interview Question: Pentagon In Circle

 ## Asked by Citadel